TerminologyHub/open-termhub/doc/TUTORIAL3.md

 * Use `PROJECT_API_KEY` obtained from your project, this will allow the container to syndicate your content directly to the server.
 * If you want to use the embedded browser to see hierarchies, use `ENABLE_POST_LOAD_COMPUTATIONS=true` instead of `false` as this computes tree position data used by the hierarchy browser.

+### REMOVE THIS BEFORE FINISHING

 ```
 # On Windows use export INDEX_DIR=c:/tmp/opentermhub/index
 # On Windows if running within wsl use export INDEX_DIR=/mnt/c/tmp/opentermhub/index
+export PROJECT_API_KEY="<your copied project api key>"
 export INDEX_DIR=/tmp/opentermhub/index
-export PROJECT_API_KEY="<your copied project api key>"
 /bin/rm -rf $INDEX_DIR/*; mkdir -p $INDEX_DIR; chmod -R a+rwx $INDEX_DIR
 docker run -d --rm --name open-termhub \
-  -e JAVA_OPTS=-Xmx2g \
+  -e JAVA_OPTS=-Xmx4g \
   -e ENABLE_POST_LOAD_COMPUTATIONS=false \
   -e PROJECT_API_KEY=$PROJECT_API_KEY \
   -v "$INDEX_DIR":/index -p 8080:8080 wcinformatics/open-termhub:latest
 ```

-With full terminologies, this process can take a little while.
-For the configuration described above on a standard Macbook pro, total runtime was about 40 min and the index volume used a total of Xxx MB of disk space.
+For the configuration described above on a standard Macbook pro, total runtime was about 40 min and the index volume used under 10GB of disk space.
+The actual requirements depend on exactly what content you have configured to syndicate into the container.

 **[Back to top](#step-by-step-instructions-to-deploy-terminologies-with-termhub)**

 ## View API Documentation

-All three of the above options will yield a running server and you should now you should be able to access the Swagger UI pages:
+The prior step yields a running server and you should now you should be able to access the Swagger UI pages:
 * Swagger [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html)
 * FHIR R4 Swagger [http://localhost:8080/fhir/r4/swagger-ui/index.html](http://localhost:8080/fhir/r4/swagger-ui/index.html)
 * FHIR R5 Swagger [http://localhost:8080/fhir/r5/swagger-ui/index.html](http://localhost:8080/fhir/r5/swagger-ui/index.html)